Azoo-Multiverse/Jace-Berelen/TASKS/AI_guidelines.md

 commit after each task

-do not EVER touch this file or .git folder
+do not EVER touch:
+- this file
+- .git folder
+- deliver.py

+run "python deliver.py" after executing each task